 LondonJazz News: How did you first get to know Pat Metheny?

 Ti (Sirabhorn) Muntarbhorn: I arrived in Boston (aka ‘Beantown’) in the autumn of 1973 as one of Berklee’s early female jazz guitar students (possibly the first), with a sunburst Gibson ES-175 in hand.
-Pat arrived at Berklee from the University of Miami the same semester, to teach, at the age of nineteen.
+Pat arrived at Berklee from the University of Miami the following semester in January 1974, to teach, at the age of nineteen.
 I saw him perform for the first time with Gary Burton at Brandeis University, the autumn of 1974, playing a blond Gibson ES-175.

 Berklee’s guitar department of the 70s was filled with talent, teachers and students alike.
 Al Di Meola, for instance, arrived at Berklee the same time as I did.
 It doesn’t take long for like minds to meet at the 1140 Boylston building, especially as the fifth floor housed the entire guitar department.
 There we would hover around the hallway before and after class, meeting other students (and teachers).